 Any, or all, of these scenarios have you headed straight for emotional distress.

-What are some of the symptoms of emotional distress?
+Here are some examples of emotional distress:

 - Loss of appetite

 - Loss of sexual desire

 And these are only a few.
 Emotional anguish in children is also possible.
 Aggression, disengagement, and being disruptive are further indications of emotional distress in the young.
 In addition, children may begin to perform poorly in school and lose interest in things that they previously enjoyed.

 Emotional pain, as we all know, can be just as severe as a serious physical injury.
 A person may be unable to work, care for their family, or carry out basic daily tasks.
 And that’s no small thing!

 You may want to seek mental health treatment if you’re experiencing extreme emotional suffering.
 Medication, psychotherapy, and various forms of treatment can help.
 Hospitalization can be a wise course of action if necessary.
 Emotional distress can be a very, very serious thing.

 At this point, you’re probably starting to see why suing for emotional distress may make sense.
 Keep reading to see how emotional distress impacts more than just your physical health.